rcgsheffield/bee_track/README.md

+# Bumblebee Tracking System
+This is a web-based bee tracking system that runs on a Raspberry Pi that may be accessed via a mobile phone.
+It controls a collection of cameras and captures data.

+This code repository contains two systems:

+- a front-end user interface implemented in HTML and Javascript;
+- a back-end API implemented using the Flask web framework.

-# bee_track
+# Installation
-Tracking software to run on pi

-# Getting the pi set up
+## Getting the RPi set up

 To make it possible to ssh into, use: